A central catheter is a long, thin tube inserted into a large vein. The vein may be in the neck, arm, shoulder, or leg.

 Description of the Procedure

-If you have a port inserted, a small pocket for the port will be created under your skin.
-The incision will be closed over the pocket, usually with dissolving sutures.
+Some people have a port.
+A port is a small device under the skin where the catheter is placed.
+If a port is inserted, a small pocket for the port will be created under the skin.
+The incision will be closed over the pocket—usually with dissolving sutures.

 How Long Will It Take?

 Will It Hurt?